 SAP said that all data was loaded into memory.
 Now, naturally, there is data copied to disk.
 But SAP stated that everything was loaded into memory all at once, and they put down other vendors that performed memory optimization.
-Years ago we found the contrary in SAP’s technical documentation around HANA.
-But the opposite (all in memory) was a major marketing and sales point for HANA, and vendors like Oracle and IBM and others that proposed this was not realistic were called “legacy databases.”
-SAP still calls all other databases it competes against “legacy databases,” even though HANA mostly follows the same design (it specs massive hardware and memory, but HANA cannot effectively address the memory).
+Years ago, we found the contrary in SAP’s technical documentation around HANA.
+But the opposite (all in memory) was a significant marketing and sales point for HANA, and vendors like Oracle and IBM and others that proposed this was not realistic were called “legacy databases.”
+SAP still calls all other databases it competes against “legacy databases,” even though HANA mostly follows the same design (it specs massive hardware and memory, but HANA cannot adequately address the memory).
 This leads to one question

 “why are other database legacy?”

 At SAPPHIRE 2019, Hasso claimed that over 200 peer review studies all proved that HANA had produced these great benefits over “legacy databases.”
 This is not possible.
 Furthermore, we found these studies do not exist as we covered in the article How Accurate Was Hasso Plattner About SAP HANA Publications?